 Causes and Symptoms of Endophthalmitis

 Endophthalmitis means the entire eye, from the outside to the inside, is infected.
-This can result from penetrating trauma to the eye, an infection in the body that travels to the eye, or after intraocular injections (injection of medicine inside the eye) or intraocular surgery (surgery inside the eye).
+This can result from penetrating trauma to the eye, an infection in the body that travels to the eye, or after intraocular injections (injection of medicine inside the eye) or intraocular surgery (surgery inside the eye) (Medina et al. 2016).
 Endophthalmitis is an ocular emergency.